Estimated Reading Time: 5 Minutes

 The rains keep the environment green and beautiful; that’s the reason we call it the green season.
 Don’t let the weather scare you away; it doesn’t rain all day.
 When it rains, it pours, but you can easily adjust your life to those hours.
 Some even love the rainy season!

-When you plan to buy a house in Costa Rica, don’t fear any rain; contact us.
+Don’t fear any rain when you plan to buy a house in Costa Rica; contact us.

 Used in images: Photo by Craig Whitehead on Unsplash, photo by Aleksandr Kadykov on Unsplash, Woman thinking photo created by nakaridore – www.freepik.com, and Ant vector created by brgfx – www.freepik.com